Rays vs. White Sox Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- The Rays will send Shane McClanahan (4-0) to the mound for his sixth start this season.
+- The Rays will send Zach Eflin (3-0) to the mound for his fourth start this season.

+- Eflin has pitched five or more innings in three straight games and will look to extend that streak.

 |Opponent